 The Ark of the Covenant series (post #8)

 To this point in our series on the possible locations of the Ark of the Covenant, we’ve looked at theories couched in the Biblical era.
-For today’s post, however, we move outside that realm and dive into subject matter that falls in a post-Bible era.
+For today’s post, however, we move outside that realm and dive into subject matter that falls within a post-Bible era.
 Ready?
 Let’s go.